gvwilson/thirdbit/src/fiction/bear/index.md

 The prince handed his horse's reins to Private Rinpa.
 "Put the lady and her young men on Bucketbreath here," he ordered.
-"See them safely back to Ghorahj, and tell the staff that they're to be put up in the garrison guest house if they can't find something more suitable.
+"See them safely back to Ghohraj, and tell the staff that they're to be put up in the garrison guest house if they can't find something more suitable.
 I will take the cloud back with Respected Noxious."